mischa85/snd-xonedb4/README.md

 # snd-xonedb4

 This is a driver for the Allen & Heath Xone:DB4 mixer.
+The driver requires the latest Ploytec (audio) firmware to be flashed to the mixer.
+These are part of the "device software" section of the Allen&Heath website.

 **Linux**: